gosang/gosang.github.io/content/posts/security/simplifying-cookie-based-and-token-based-authentication.md

 - **Simpler Applications**: Overkill for small applications with a limited user base.

-# Implementing Token-Based Authentication with Keycloak in .NET Core 8 API
+# Implementing Token-based Authentication with Keycloak in .NET Core 8 API

 ## Prerequisites